 Everything that comes out in hypnotherapy is already there, but is sometimes buried due to fear, experience or emotion.

 Hypnosis works by connecting your outer awareness to your inner consciousness.
 Rather than ‘plant’ ideas, therapists help you to access them.
 Hypnotherapist Javier Orti describes the process as like “detectives finding the missing link” between thought patterns and embedded beliefs from the past that might be keeping us stuck in the present.
 “It’s a state of awareness but with the mind’s filter switched off.
 People often know intuitively more than they rationally understand.
 Hypnosis is a way to gain access to that potential knowledge.”

-You can only go as far as you want to.
+You can only go as far as you want to

 If your subconscious resists change then you won’t change.
-It’s why hypnotherapy only works as partnership between your inner self, your actions, and your therapy.
+It’s why hypnotherapy only works as a partnership between your inner self, your actions and your therapy.
 Some people are unable or unwilling, consciously or unconsciously, to reach the places within them that hypnotherapy can access.
 Some people fight hypnosis because their brain is afraid of change.
 In these cases it can help to work on confidence and embracing change, before addressing the topic directly.

 Yet we can’t deny that change isn’t scary.
 However much we might want to change, the reality can be daunting.
 Perhaps it’s a positive fear.
 I like to think of this distinction put forward by Rabbi Alan Lew, and shared widely by Tara Mohr.